ItShivani/Food-Essentials/README.md

 4) Empty cart
 5) Checkout
 6) Stripe Payment Gateway (Disabled payments for the deployed application, using the test card number)
-7) Order Confirmation email sent to customer.
+7) Order Confirmation email sent to customer and the seller with all order details.
+8) Mobile responsive design.

 **Technologies used:** React, Commercejs, Stripe API <br />
 **Deployed using:** Netlify<br /><br />